nicfontaine/dookey/readme.md

 - Status bar msg won't update, if another msg is still active (before it gets reset)
 - Autosize on edit textarea not working
 - Entry input getting sized smaller on refresh, since it has no value
+- Details tag in first todo not auto-open/closing correctly

 ## Tauri Bugs
 - Open from backup file not working